ballerina-platform/ballerina-dev-website/learn/using-the-openapi-tools.md

 `--service-name`  This is an optional parameter.
 If you are interested in naming generated files by given name, you can use this parameter with command.

-You can give the specific tags and operations that you need to document as services without documenting the whole operation using these optional commands `--tags` and `--operations`.
+You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional commands `--tags` and `--operations`.

 `(-o|--output)` is the optional parameter.
 You can give the specific direction path to generate the files.
 If not it will take the execution path as the target path.